-Many of the proposed recreational use alternatives would be located in WMAs, state parks, or areas managed for recreational use.
-The visual characteristics of WMAs are typically dominated by inland marshlands, bottomland forests, estuaries, canals, passes, and few human-made structures.
+Many of the proposed recreational use alternatives would be located in wildlife management areas, state parks, or areas managed for recreational use.
+The visual characteristics of wildlife management areas are typically dominated by inland marshlands, bottomland forests, estuaries, canals, passes, and few human-made structures.
 The visual characteristics of state parks and the other recreational use areas considered in this RP/EA are typically more developed and publicly accessible and include coastal beaches, rock jetties, canals, boat launches, interior access roads, parking lots, campgrounds, cabins, trails, docks, piers, boardwalks, pavilions, restroom facilities, event centers, and other park support buildings.